Evil from Within: Machine Learning Backdoors through Hardware Trojans: Minimal Backdoors

 Similar to Liu~\etal~\cite{DBLP:conf/ndss/LiuMALZW018}, we design the trigger $T$ to boost the activation of a single neuron in the network.
 This is advantageous when aiming for minimal backdoors for multiple reasons: First, the highly excited neuron leads to sparser parameter changes since the majority of changes relate to this neuron.
-Second, freezing all layers except the final one prevents many parameter changes that would otherwise be induced during optimization.
-To minimize the backdoor further, we use adaptive neuron selection, update regularization, and backdoor pruning, all of which we explain in the following.
+Second, freezing all but the final layer prevents many parameter changes that would otherwise be induced during optimization.
+To further minimize the backdoor, we use adaptive neuron selection, update regularization, and backdoor pruning, all of which we explain in the following.

-\textbf{Adaptive Neuron Selection.} At the heart of the attack from Liu~\etal~\cite{DBLP:conf/ndss/LiuMALZW018} is a neuron that is overexcited in presence of the trigger.
-The authors suggest to target the neuron with highest connectivity for this purpose, that is, if the weights $w_{1,i},\dots,w_{M,i}$ are the connections to a neuron $n_i$ in the target layer, we choose $n_k$ with $k = \max_{i} \sum_{j} \lvert w_{j,i}\rvert.$ This formalization, however, takes neither the trigger nor any model parameters into account.
-To further reduce the number of changes, we introduce an \emph{adaptive neuron selection}.
-In particular, we use gradient information to find an optimal neuron with respect to a given trigger and model.
-To this end, we place the trigger on an empty image and compute
+\textbf{Adaptive Neuron Selection.} At the heart of the attack from Liu \etal~\cite{DBLP:conf/ndss/LiuMALZW018} is a neuron that is overexcited in presence of the trigger.
+They suggest to target the neuron with highest connectivity, \ie, if the weights $w_{1,i},\dots,w_{M,i}$ are connections to a neuron $n_i$ in the target layer, we choose $n_k$ with $k = \max_{i} \sum_{j} \lvert w_{j,i}\rvert.$ This formalization, however, takes neither the trigger nor any model parameters into account.
+Therefore, we propose an \emph{adaptive neuron selection} scheme leveraging gradient information to find an optimal neuron with respect to a given trigger and model.
+To this end, we place the trigger $T$ on an empty image and compute

-for every potential target neuron $n_j$, where $t_i$ presents the pixel of the trigger $T$.
-We choose the neuron with the highest $a_j$ over all $j$ which corresponds to the neuron that can be best \emph{influenced} by the trigger and model at hand, thus requiring minimal changes to be adapted to our backdoor.
+for every target neuron $n_j$, where $t_i$ are the pixels of $T$.
+We choose the neuron with the highest $a_j$ over all $j$.
+This corresponds to the neuron that can be best \emph{influenced} by the trigger and model at hand, thus requiring minimal changes to be adapted to our backdoor.

-\textbf{Update Regularization.} To date, none of the existing backdoor attacks have been designed with resource limitations in mind, that is, the optimization in \autoref{opt-problem-trojan} is unbounded.
-To further minimize the backdoor, we thus introduce a regularization on the parameter changes, resulting in the modified optimization problem
+\textbf{Update Regularization.} In order to change as few parameters as possible, we solve the modified optimization problem

-This approach penalizes deviations of the new optimal model parameters from $\theta^*$ depending on $p$.
-Natural choices for $p$ are $\{0,1,2\}$ where each $L^p$ norm leads to different behavior as depicted in \autoref{fig:norm-vis}: For $p\in\{1,2\}$, the regularization penalizes \emph{large} deviations from $\theta^*$ whereas $p=0$ allows unbounded deviations but penalizes \emph{every} existing deviation.
-Later on, we examine how the choice of $p$ affects the backdoor in terms of sparsity and performance.
+which penalizes deviations of the new model parameters from $\theta^*$.
+Natural choices for $p$ are $\{0,1,2\}$ where each $L^p$ norm leads to different behavior.
+For $p\in\{1,2\}$, the regularization penalizes \emph{large} deviations from $\theta^*$ whereas $p=0$ allows unbounded deviations but penalizes \emph{every} existing deviation.
+We will later see how the choice of $p$ affects the optimization.